-Severl executive bonus plans use indexed universal life insurance.
-Every business is different and might make some unique twists on their executive bonus plans and the benefits they provide, but some of the common plans are,
+Several executive bonus life insurance plans use IUL Every business is different and might make some unique twists on their executive bonus plans and the benefits they provide, but some of the common plans are,

 - Non-Qualified Executive Bonus Plans

 - Split Dollar Compensation Plans – with these policies, there is an agreement between both the executive (company) and the employee.
 The agreement outlines how much each party will pay of the premium, how much each party gets of the death benefit and how much they receive of the cash value.